 Why do I need an NHS Health Check?

 We know that your risk of developing heart disease, stroke, type 2 diabetes, kidney disease and dementia increases with age.
 There are also certain things that will put you at even greater risk.
-These are:

 - being overweight